thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 We have a `<tab>` element that simply represents a single tab which has a title, and we have a `<tabs>` element that takes care of making those `<tab>` elements actually "tabbable".

-If you've been following the development and concepts of Angular 2, you probably learned that, in Angular 2, the **consumer** of a component is in charge of deciding how a value is passed to a component.
-Whereas in Angular 1, the directive defines how a value is bound to it's scope, so the consumer needs to know about the inner workings of a directive.
+If you've been following the development and concepts of Angular, you probably learned that, since Angular 2.x, the **consumer** of a component is in charge of deciding how a value is passed to a component.
+Whereas in Angular 1.x, the directive defines how a value is bound to it's scope, so the consumer needs to know about the inner workings of a directive.

 This means, talking about the `tabTitle` attribute that we have in the code above, consumers can either write to the component attribute (if it exists), or to the component property.
 The latter would allow the consumer to pass expressions to the component that first get evaluated.
 Here's what it could look like: